-Fentanyl is the most prevalent synthetic opioid in the United States.
+Fentanyl is the most prevalent synthetic Opioid in the United States.
 The Belgian doctor Paul Janssen first synthetized Fentanyl in 1959 as an anaesthetic.
 Fentanyl is 50 to 100 times more potent than Morphine or Heroin.
-Today, doctors prescribe fentanyl as a painkiller to patients who have are suffering from very serious diseases, usually cancer.
-Although fentanyl is legal as a prescription drug, there is a large market for Fentanyl which is illegally manufactured, and for even more potent Fentanyl analogs.
-Fentanyl is the cause of the recent surge of opioid-related deaths in the United States.
-At least half of the 47,600 fatal opioid overdoses which occurred in the United States in 2017 involved Fentanyl.
+Today, doctors prescribe fentanyl as a painkiller to patients who are suffering from very serious diseases, usually cancer.
+Although Fentanyl is legal as a prescription drug, there is a large market for illegally-manufactured Fentanyl and for even more potent Fentanyl analogs.
+Fentanyl is the cause of the recent surge of Opioid-related deaths in the United States.
+At least half of the 47,600 fatal Opioid overdoses which occurred in the United States in 2017 involved Fentanyl.

 Fentanyl as a Prescription Drug